laravel/nova-docs/4.0/search/README.md

 }
 ```

-## Search JSON paths
+## Searching JSON Data

-You may also search JSON path using `Laravel\Nova\Query\Search\JsonSelector`, for example the below code would search for `address.postcode` under `meta` attribute for the resource:
+If your resource includes a column that contains a JSON string.
+You may search within the JSON object by returning a `Laravel\Nova\Query\Search\JsonSelector` instance from your resource's `searchableColumns` method.
+If this method does not exist on your resource, you may define it.
+Once the `searchableColumns` method has been defined, you may remove the `$search` property from your resource:

 ```php
 use Laravel\Nova\Query\Search\JsonSelector;